"You've got mail."

 Squeeze Page Examples

 One of the easiest ways to guide you in your squeeze page creation is to look at a few examples.
-Below are three examples that could inspire your squeeze page design:
+These examples can inspire your squeeze page design:

 Some marketers choose to have a squeeze page act as their home page.
 That is what Brian Dean, founder of Backlinko does.
 Backlinko's entire home page is a squeeze page attempting to get subscribers to Dean's email list.